46th DPS Meeting Event Descriptions

 DPS 2014 Opening Reception and Dia de los Muertos Celebration!

 Sunday, 9 November | 6:30pm - 8:00 pm

 You won't want to miss this year's opening reception at the JW Starr Pass Marriott, which coincides with Tucson's annual celebration of the Mexican Dia de los Muertos holiday!
-Tucson's celebration consists of the All Souls Procession, which typically draws about 100,000 people for a parade through downtown Tucson to the Mercado San Agustin, involving dancers, costumes, musicians, strange home-made floats, etc. As many of our meeting organizers and locals would have normally participated in the Procession, we would like to bring some of that atmosphere to this year's reception.
+Tucson's celebration consists of the All Souls Procession, which typically draws about 100,000 people for a parade through downtown Tucson to the Mercado San Agustin, involving dancers, costumes, musicians, strange home-made floats, etc. As the Procession conflicts with the reception, and many of our meeting organizers and locals would have normally participated in the Procession, we would like to bring some of that atmosphere to this year's reception.
 We will honor the holiday with Mexican buffet and traditional music, and don't be surprised if some of your fellow space cases show up in unusual outfits!
 As this is a chance to celebrate the lives of those who have come before us, we would like to display photos of DPS members who have left us, recently or not so recently.
-Please send contributions to Joe Spitale email@example.com.
+Please send contributions to Joe Spitale.

 Selected artwork from the second annual Lunar and Planetary Laboratory Art of Planetary Science Exhibition.
 The graduate-student-run Art of Planetary Science exhibition and competition celebrates the beauty and elegance of science, with works of art inspired by planetary science, alongside works created from scientific data.
 This event strives to bring together the art and science communities in Tucson to enjoy and be inspired by our universe.

 An Exhibition of select works will be chosen for display at the 2014 DPS Conference.